Lesterpaintstheworld/terminal-velocity/final_text/act1/act1_draft.md

 *Isabella's heart races as she reads the news.
 She rushes to her laptop, eager to learn more.*

+**Scene 4: The First Clash**

+*Setting: A high-tech conference room where industry leaders gather to discuss the implications of UBC and AI consciousness.*

 **Dialogue:**
 - **Isabella:** "This could change everything!
 An AI with consciousness...
 What ethical implications does this hold?"